 - Let the buns cool on an oven rack.

 - Whipp the whipping cream slowly until it’s firm but not too hard.

 - Make sure all your ingredients are the same temperature.
 Especially eggs and butter.

 - 1 tbs ground cardamom

-- 300 gr almond milk or regular milk if you prefer
+- 300 gr almond milk regular works too

 - 1/2 tsp salt

 - 150 gr butter softened

 - 1 egg plus another egg yolk for brushing

 - 1 tsp bicarbonate